Best External Heart Rate Monitors iMore 2020

 The Apple Watch has an excellent oximeter-based heart rate monitor for tracking your day and basic workouts, but it's not perfect for more endurance or weight-based activities.
-For those tough workouts, you should consider an external heart rate monitor like Scosche's Rhythm+ Monitor Armband.
+That's because the Apple Watch only has so much battery life, and more intensive workouts drain the battery faster due to the constant heart rate monitoring.
+For tougher workouts, you should consider an external heart rate monitor like Scosche's Rhythm+ Monitor Armband.

 - Best for Apple Watch: ActionSleeve